Thamed-Chowdhury/ALIGN/screenshots/Readme.txt

-This folder will contain screenshots from first stage reasoning
+This folder will contain screenshots from second stage reasoning (Grid Scan)